SEc-123/SCSM-Global-Patent-Certification/A.SCSM Authorized Use Statement.md

 Any experimental implementation, simulation, or functional testing—whether for commercial or non-commercial purposes—requires prior registration with the inventor of scsm and written authorization from the patent owner.

+All such references must include proper attribution to the original source, clearly identifying the model name (SCSM) and citing the inventor or official publication as applicable.

 Permitted Commercial Implementation

 Any implementation, integration, or deployment of SCSM for commercial purposes—including but not limited to security products, platforms, and enterprise/government systems—requires an implementation license in accordance with Section 3.2 of this statement.